 Guests attending the show: come to 800 N. Main St. Glen Ellyn, IL.
-If that parking lot is full, then there is additional parking by the nearby Forest Glen Elementary School across the street.
+If that parking lot is full, there is additional parking by Forest Glen Elementary School across the street.

 4th Annual Glen Ellyn Vintage Auto Fest - June 3, 2017

 by James P. Manak, Member, Glen Ellyn Historic Preservation Commission

 Over 60 cars turned out for the show this year, co-sponsored by Packards of Chicagoland, filling the

 grounds at the Glen Ellyn Historical Society to near capacity.
 The weather was perfect for the show,

 temperature in the 80s and a light breeze.